 2. Stiftsbaeckerei St. Peter

 That wheel also served as a way to grind the flour for the baker whose shop is alongside the wheel.

-3. St. Peter’s Monastery and Cemetery
+3. St. Peter’s Monastery, Cemetery & Catacombs

 This cemetery was the inspiration for a scene from The Sound of Music.
 You will remember this as where the Von Trapp family hid while being pursued by the National Socialists.

-Catacombs access is FREE with Salzburg Card; otherwise:
+Catacombs access is FREE with Salzburg Card

 4. Chapter Square

-You will find an over-sized chess game, people selling trinkets and “Sphaera,” a work of art by Stephan Balkenhol.
+You will find an oversized chess game, people selling trinkets, and “Sphaera,” a work of art by Stephan Balkenhol.

 5. Salzburg Cathedral

 You will have no trouble finding it, just look for the twin-towered marble building with beautifully engraved bronze gates.

-You will also find an organ on which Mozart played and the the baptismal font in which he was baptized.
+You will also find an organ on which Mozart played and the baptismal font in which he was baptized.

 6. Residence Square

-Considered to be one of the most significant baroque monuments in Europe, it features horses, giants and dolphins.
+Considered to be one of the most significant baroque monuments in Europe, it features horses, giants, and dolphins.

 You may remember it from The Sound of Music as Maria drives by it with the children.

-7. Motzart’s Birthplace
+7. Mozart’s Birthplace

 You can take a walk inside a middle-class apartment reconstructed with furniture from the 18th century, along with personal items like Mozart’s own violin and clavichord.

-Spend some time waling the cobblestone streets and checking out the storefronts and charm of this magical old town.
+Spend some time walking the cobblestone streets and checking out the storefronts and charm of this magical old town.

 9. Mirabell Gardens

 Mirabell Gardens dates back to 1690 when it was designed in a distinguished geometric style, which is typical for the Baroque period.

 In the film, Maria and the children dance around the Pegasus Fountain singing the song “Do Re Mi.”

 10. Salzburg Museum

 Take time to experience this museum and you will gain some great knowledge about what makes Salzburg so magnificent.

-- Access is FREE with Salzburg Card; otherwise:
+- Access is FREE with Salzburg Card

 Have you visited Salzburg Austria?
 What was your favorite part?